 This is the option of not installing the proposed mast, and its associated infrastructure.
 Although this option would result in no potential negative environmental impacts, the social benefits from implementing the activity would not be achieved.
-A more efficient telecommunications service, considered as essential for the business sector and private/social communication, would therefore not be achieved.
-The proposed activity is not expected to have any negative environmental impacts; therefore, there are no environmental benefits from not implementing the activity.
+A more efficient telecommunications service, considered as essential for the business sector and private/social communication, as well as rural safety, would therefore not be achieved.
+The proposed activity is not expected to have any significant negative environmental impacts; therefore, there are no environmental benefits from not implementing the activity.